-Given this illustrative example, the GPU and associated indexing scheme in Section~\ref{sec:indexing} is good for processing the scenario in Figure~\ref{fig:work_example}~(a) due to the large amount of filtering overhead needed (the massive parallelism of the GPU is well-suited to distance calculations), and low index search overhead; whereas the scenario in Figure~\ref{fig:work_example}~(b) is good for finding the \knn on the CPU due to the low degree of filtering overhead and associated data-aware indexing scheme for low density regions.
+Given this illustrative example, the GPU and associated indexing scheme in Section~\ref{sec:indexing} is good for processing the scenario in Figure~\ref{fig:work_example}(a) due to the large amount of filtering overhead needed (the massive parallelism of the GPU is well-suited to distance calculations), and low index search overhead; whereas the scenario in Figure~\ref{fig:work_example}(b) is good for finding the \knn on the CPU due to the low degree of filtering overhead and associated data-aware indexing scheme for low density regions.
 Therefore, the motivation for splitting the work between CPU and GPU is based on the suitability of each architecture to find the \knn of a given query point.